France's Hollande to fight firms that fire workers

 Sapin, who is tipped as a possible prime minister or finance minister, told France Inter radio that, short of a ban, the goal would be to make it "extremely expensive" for firms to shed workers to boost their share price.

-GM said on Wednesday it would consider closing a factory in Strasbourg in eastern France and PSA Peugeot Citroen is seen closing a large production site north of Paris this year.
+GM said on Wednesday it would consider closing a factory in Strasbourg in eastern France, Carrefour is expected to announce 3,000 job cuts this week and PSA Peugeot Citroen is seen closing a large production site north of Paris this year.

-Trade unions fear too Carrefour will cut 3,000 to 5,000 jobs, although incoming CEO George Plassat, who is expected to reveal a new strategy for the retailer in coming weeks, declined to confirm their worst fears in talks on Thursday.

 The feared shutdowns would compound the economic woes facing Hollande.
 He has pledged to temper austerity in Europe, create 150,000 state-aided jobs and try to reverse an upward trend in joblessness, currently near 10 percent, during his 5-year term.